 Publicly offered real estate funds consist of exchange-traded funds ("ETFs"), closed-end funds, mutual funds and other non-traded publicly-offered funds that may offer daily or monthly liquidity ("Public Funds") that invest the majority of their assets in real estate and real estate related industry securities.
 Together, Institutional Private Funds and Public Funds are referred to as "Underlying Investment Vehicles."
 The Fund refers to the Institutional Private Funds as "institutional" because, due to their unregistered status and high investment minimums, they are marketed and sold to institutional investors.
-Institutional Private Funds typically invest directly in real estate by investing in securities, i.e. equity real estate investment trusts, commonly referred to as equity REITs.
+Institutional Private Funds typically invest directly in real estate.
+Public Funds typically invest directly or indirectly in real estate by investing in securities, i.e. equity real estate investment trusts, commonly referred to as equity REITs.
 Investors in Underlying Investment Vehicles acquire common stock, partnership or membership interests, or shares of beneficial interest.
 Neither the Adviser nor any of its affiliates act as the investment adviser or the party responsible for operating any other funds.
 The Adviser selects Underlying Investment Vehicles without restriction as to capitalization.